-Wellington’s highly successful holding battle against Massena on 27th September 1810, as the British and Portuguese army withdrew to Lisbon and the Lines of Torres Vedras
+Wellington’s highly successful holding battle fought on 27th September 1810 in Western Portugal against Marshal Massena’s invading French army, as the British and Portuguese withdrew to Lisbon and the Lines of Torres Vedras, during the Peninsular War

-The previous battle of the Peninsular War is the Battle of Talavera
+The previous battle of the Peninsular War is the Battle of the River Coa

-The next battle of the Peninsular War is the Battle of Barossa
+The next battle of the Peninsular War is the Battle of Barrosa

 War: Peninsular War

 Date of the Battle of Busaco: 27th September 1810

 Place of the Battle of Busaco: Western Central Portugal

 Combatants at the Battle of Busaco: British and Portuguese against the French.

 Commanders at the Battle of Busaco: Lieutenant General ViscountWellington (previously Sir Arthur Wellesley and later the Duke of Wellington) against Marshal André Massena, Prince of Essling and Duke of Rivoli.